 - Maa Sharda Guest House | 1.8 km from the temple

-Additionally, if you will just scan the area, you will find dozens of hotels near Kamakhya temple to choose from.
+Additionally, if you just scan the area, you will find dozens of hotels near Kamakhya temple to choose from.

 Because they’re close to the temple, they may be charging a little more than they should.
-Having said that, if you have your own car/motorcycle, stay a little far and save yourself some money.
+Having said that, if you have your car/motorcycle, stay a little far and save yourself some money.

 Tourist Places Near Kamakhya Temple